 ✠ In the Name of the Father and of the Son and of the Holy Spirit ✠

 And in today’s Gospel reading, I am sure that the rich man thought that his status before God was in good shape.
-We shouldn’t turn the rich man into a caricature–a greedy monster or some sort of Scrooge kind of character.
+We shouldn’t turn the rich man into a caricature–some sort of heartless greedy monster.
 He was likely respected and looked up to by the people.
 He would have been seen by the average person as having been blessed and favored by God.
 The rich man’s money and business may well have provided jobs or built synagogues.
 The fact that he didn’t pay attention to the miserable beggar at his gate probably wouldn’t have seemed terribly strange.
 Beggars like Lazarus were ones that most people would have wanted to avoid, like a homeless man that we might scurry past and avoid eye contact with on the street.

 The rich man in hell knew that his brothers were under the same delusion that he was.
 That’s why he wants to warn them.
 He realizes that they think they’re fine with God, when they’re not.
 They, too, might refer to Abraham as their father and think they’re among the people of God, but they are deceived.
 They don’t share Abraham’s faith.
 And so they aren’t true children of Abraham.
 Let this warning, then, also come to you and me today, so that we don’t end up like the rich man, complacent and falsely secure, putting our faith in the wrong place.